mhmohona/MicrosoftML-ProjectShowcasing/README.md

 # Microsoft Azure Machine Learning Scholarship Project Showcasing Challenge

-A platform to keep and showcase all the open sources projects that are implemented from individual or study groups of Microsoft Azure Machine Learning Scholarship from Udacity.
+A challenge to keep and showcase all the open sources projects that are implemented from individual or study groups of Microsoft Azure Machine Learning Scholarship from Udacity.

 **For whom:** Individuals or study groups